bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 - already used by Secrets Manager and for some collection operations in Password Manager
 - handlers provide good encapsulation of authorization logic, separate to other concerns and the `AuthorizationService` implementation itself
-- the fixed `AuthorizationService` interface (accepting only the user, the resource, and the operations) enforces a consistent usage across our internal teams
+- the fixed `AuthorizationService` interface enforces a consistent usage across our teams
 - teams can write and have code ownership over their own authorization handlers
 - flexibly supports additional sources of authorization (e.g. scoped user API keys) by defining additional handlers

 #### Disadvantages

-- the interface works well for discrete resources (e.g. when specifying IDs or a set of IDs), but less well for bulk read operations (e.g. reading all items the user has access to).
+- the interface works well for specific resources, but less well for bulk read operations (e.g. reading all items the user has access to).
 Bulk read operations are likely to duplicate some of the authorization logic in another class or database query
 - server-side solution only - client code needs to maintain its own logic to enable/disable UI flows (although given the offline requirements of our clients, this is difficult to avoid)
 - we need to be mindful of database calls within authorization handlers, as they may be called in a